Last Updated:

 Architecture Subotica Serbia

-This tiny grey chapel (left) was built after the Plague ravaged the city.
-On the right, the kind of fanciful architecture that abounds in Subotica’s Old Town-core.
+Left: This tiny grey chapel was built after the Plague ravaged the city.
+Right: The fanciful architecture that abounds in Subotica’s Old Town-core.

 Art Nouveau Architecture in Subotica Serbia